cscorley/dissertation/chapters/2_related/2_tr_models.md

 ### Text Retrieval Models {#sec:related-models}

-In this section, we review commonly used text retrieval models.
-First, we review the boolean and vector space models.
-Then, we delve into the topic models that make up the basis of this work.
+In this section, I review commonly used text retrieval models.
+First, I review the boolean and vector space models.
+Then, I delve into the topic models that make up the basis of this work.

 #### Boolean Model